 One way to test whether your website meets these and other web accessibility requirements of the AODA or of WCAG 2.0 is to use an online compliance checker.

-For instance, the AODA Compliance Wizard is a tool developed by the Government of Ontario to give organizations a customized list of requirements for compliance, based on what kind of business they are or the size of their work force.
+For instance, the AODA Compliance Wizard is a tool developed by the Government of Ontario to give organizations a customized list of requirements for compliance, based on what kind of business they are or the size of their workforce.

 Another example is AChecker, an online tool that can automatically test your website to determine whether it meets the Level AA criteria of WCAG 2.0.
 A compliance checker like this one will flag areas where your website does not appear to meet accessibility standards.

 However, there’s no guarantee it will spot and report every problem on your site, and you can’t even be sure that everything it does flag is a true accessibility issue.
-That’s why the Accessibility Directorate of Ontario strongly urges organizations to have their sites assessed by humans, even if they’ve already used online tools to evaluate their accessibility.
+That’s why the Accessibility Directorate of Ontario7 strongly urges organizations to have their sites assessed by humans, even if they’ve already used online tools to evaluate their accessibility.

 AODA Compliance Training

 In order to be compliant with the AODA, not only are organizations compelled to improve accessibility, they’re also required to provide training to all their staff, directors, volunteers and contractors to ensure these individuals also understand how to comply.

 This AODA compliance training, as outlined in Section 7 of the law, must take place as early as possible and a diligent record of the training must be kept.
 If an organization’s accessibility policies change, the training needs to be updated.
 The training should also include an understanding of the Ontario Human Rights Code and how it protects people with disabilities from discrimination.

 The clock is ticking.
 It’s time to ensure your digital properties are in AODA compliance.
 If they aren’t, you should be reaching out to reputable experts who can help you meet your legal obligations.